snok/asgi-idempotency-header/README.md

 # Idempotency Header ASGI Middleware

-This is a middleware for providing automatic idempotency in `POST` and `PATCH` endpoints.
+Middleware for providing idempotency in `POST` and `PATCH` endpoints.
-Can be used with [Starlette](https://github.com/encode/starlette) and [FastAPI](https://github.com/tiangolo/fastapi).
+Compatible with both [Starlette](https://github.com/encode/starlette) and [FastAPI](https://github.com/tiangolo/fastapi).

-When an idempotency-key header is present in a `POST` or `PATCH` request, the response is cached.
-When subsequent requests hit the middleware, the saved response is returned directly.
-The benefit of this is, you can make sure actions are only performed once.

-An idempotency header might look like this: `{"Idempotency-key": "a467b831-7ab2-47ef-972c-962ecef6faa7"}`.
+The middleware prevents repeated creation of resources, by caching responses and replaying them back to the user, when an idempotency-key HTTP header is detected.

 The middleware's implementation is largely modelled after [stripe](stripe.com)'s implementation.
 See [this](https://stripe.com/blog/idempotency) blog post for details.